arntanguy/blog/_posts/2021-07-09-ice-climbing-guide-japan.markdown

 Yonagofudo is known for its hard multipitch ice falls, some of which boasting over 120m of WI5 climbing.

 - **Access**: The road leading to Yonagofudo is only partially cleared in the winter.
 You should be able do drive until an intersection a few hundreds meters after the [水神様](https://goo.gl/maps/xisGPJK5NDaj9WKg8) shrine, about [here](https://goo.gl/maps/XUg91iozD51YJx4cA).
 If you're lucky you might be able to keep making it up the road until reaching a closed barrier a few kilometers higher.
 Watch out as you might very well be able to drive up on the hard packed snow in the early morning but might not be able to make it back down in the afternoon after the snow has softened (last time I went there my kei car bottomed out and got stuck and we had to dig it out).
 I've heard similar stories from multiple locals.
 Upon reaching the barrier up the road, keep walking (snowshoes or skis) for about 2 to 3 hours until you eventually see the falls in front of you.
 There is a bridge on your left, ignore it and keep going straight towards the falls.
 About 100m after the bridge is the area where people typically camp.
 Store the gear you don't need there, and keep going towards your project :)
+- **Difficulty**: Very hard.
+WI4 and above, with a large majority of harder multipitch falls (WI5, WI6).
 - **Weather conditions**: Generally mild weather with cold temperatures.
 - **Accomodation**: Wild bivy
   - [[GPX access]](https://www.strava.com/activities/4784124845): *the track goes from the road barrier past the campground until Anaconda/Cobra ice falls then returns to the camp near the bridge*
 - **Best period**: Late January to early February.
 Most falls are WI5 and above, with many pillars and hanging structures.
 They tend to form late in the season and remain in conditions for short periods of time.
 - **Classic climbs**:
-  - Dragon God (WI4, ~60m)
-  - Cobra: 120m, WI5 with a snow slope between the firsts and last pitches [[GPX approach from camp]](https://www.strava.com/activities/4784125667)
+  - Cobra: 120m, WI5 with a snow slope between the firsts and last pitches [[GPX approach from camp]](https://www.strava.com/activities/4784125667) (rightmost climb in this area)
-  - Cobra left: WI5+/WI6, left of Cobra, this route is rarely in condition [same approach as Cobra]
+  - Cobra left: WI5+/WI6, left of Cobra, this route is rarely in condition [a few meters left of Cobra]
-  - Anaconda (WI4+, 3 pitches) [same approach as Cobra]
+  - Anaconda (WI4+, 3 pitches) [left of Cobra Left]
+  - Dragon God (WI4, ~60m) [left of Anaconda ~50m walk]

 {% include carousel.html name="yonagofudo_carousel" %}